qtnc/swan/docs/embedding.md

 The advantage of `importAndDumpBytecode` is that it dumps everything needed for a  later run, e.g. if you import and dump A but A imports B and C, B and C are also dumped.
 That's why a dumped bytecode file can contain several functions.
 The generated file should be imported by calling the C++ `fiber.import` or using import in Swan.

+Keep in main that saved bytecode isn't in any way encrypted or obfuscated.
+It's possible and even relatively easy to decompile Swan bytecode if you don't take any other protection measure.

 ## Multithreading
 Unless Swan has been compiled with the NO_THREAD_SUPPORT option, the whole VM is protected by a single so called global interpreter lock (GIL).
 Hance, no two fibers are effectively run concurrently.